TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 | backendEndpointPath  | String | Required | N/A | Max.
 255 characters | Backend endpoint path to forward requests received from API Gateway |

 ### MOCK
-- Return a response defined for a received request.
+- Returns a response defined for a received request.
 - It can only be set on resource methods.
 - It cannot be set at the same time as the HTTP plugin.
 ```json